 Cameron Mackintosh's strident 1985 show is one of the most iconic musicals of all time

 This review is from 2011.
-From June 15 2015 cast will include Peter Lockyer as Jean Valjean, Jeremy Secomb as Javert, Phil Daniels as Thenardier, Rachelle Ann Go as Fantine, Zoe Doano as Cosette, Rob Houcher as Marius, Carrie Hope Fletcher as Eponine and Katy Secombe as Madame Thenardier.
+From Monday 13 June 2016 the cast will feature David Langham as Thénardier, Chris Cowley as Enjolras, Peter Lockyer as Jean Valjean, Jeremy Secomb as Javert, Craig Mather as Marius, Rachelle Ann Go as Fantine, Eva Noblezada as Eponine, Katy Secombe as Madame Thenardier and Zoë Doano as Cosette.

 If the second longest running show in the West End was looking a little tired, a rejuvenating orchestral facelift was just what the doctor ordered.
 Cameron Mackintosh's 'little girl' has shaken off that 1980s synth vibe and finally woken up to the organic noughties.
 This is a new, richer sound with strong operatic undertones and even the faint echoes of chamber music.